plfiorini/devops-agent/README.md

 **Tool execution failures**
 - Check that the system has the necessary permissions for command execution
 - Verify that required system tools are installed

+**Markdown rendering issues**
+- If terminal output appears garbled, ensure your terminal supports ANSI escape codes
+- For best results, use a modern terminal emulator (VS Code integrated terminal, iTerm2, Windows Terminal)
+- Some older terminals may not support all formatting features